 Effective Communication: A team player communicates well with other team members.
 Software that communicates effectively will easily integrate and talk to each other.

 Sharing Information: Team players share information, knowledge, and experience that help the entire team.
 One of the most important benefits of “team playing” software is that data are shared among functions and processes without multiple data entry.
-This can be achieved through integrated enterprise resource planning solutions like Sage X3 or Sage 300.
+This can be achieved through integrated enterprise resource planning solutions like Sage EM (formerly known as Sage X3) or Sage 300cloud (formerly known as Sage 300).

 Cooperation: Team players work with others and act together to accomplish a job.
 In the same way, business software needs to work across functions to achieve corporate goals.